AryToNeX/RGBDuino/README.md

     }
   ],

+  // Do you want to use your Xiaomi Yeelight RGB devices?
+(Note: unsupported AND still in testing) "useYeelight": false,

+  // List here your Yeelight IPs and identifiers (Note: unsupported AND still in testing) "yeelight": [
+    {
+      "ip": "192.168.1.56",
+      "identifier": "KitchenLamp"
+    },
+    {
+      "ip": "192.168.1.101",
+      "identifier": "BedroomLamp"
+    }
+  ],

+  // How many seconds should pass before checking if a device connected/disconnected?
+(1-60) "checkEvery": 30,

   // The default color that will be displayed
   // if idleMode is set to defaultColor or if you screw up things "defaultColor": "FFFFFF",